 Some more of the most well-known buildings and places you can see from a different perspective at Madurodam includes the Scheepvartmuseum (maritime museum) in Amsterdam, Kinderdijk (lots of famous windmills, located near Rotterdam), and the famous Euromast from Rotterdam itself.

 I also really liked the detail of one of the attractions from Holland’s answer to Disneyland: Efteling.
-This is a fairy-tale inspired theme park which I am really looking forward to visiting in real life, but until then I at least got to see a tiny version of the Efteling long neck man!
+This is a fairy-tale inspired theme park which I have also visited in real life, so it was very cool to spot a tiny version of the Efteling long neck man!

 My other favourite mini-sights included the realistic details of Alkmaar’s cheese market (I took the photo up close and from such an angle that one of my friends was surprised to learn it was a miniature version!), the moving parts where you can see boats sailing, trains running on tracks, windmill sails turning and even planes getting ready to take off at Schiphol airport; and the little details of the people including a wedding outside a tiny church and a little town decorated with orange for King’s Day!